-If staff are concerned that the child or family involved have been exposed to or are susceptible to radicalisation or extremist behaviour, then when making a referral, they will request a referral to the national PREVENT strategy (Counterterrorism and Security Act 2015).
+If staff are concerned that the child or family involved have been exposed to radicalisation or extremist behaviour, then when making a referral, they will request a referral to the national PREVENT strategy (Counterterrorism and Security Act 2015).

-Additional information is also available in the London Child Protection Procedures
+(Additional information is also available in the London Child Protection Procedures).